Close Menu

 What should I do if I experience a crime in Costa Rica?

 If you become a victim of a crime, immediately contact the local police by dialing 911.
 Report the incident to your embassy or consulate as well.
 Keep a record of all relevant information, including police report numbers and contact details.
-(See Also: Is It Safe To Visit Cambodia 2025? – A Traveler’s Guide)
+(See Also: Is it Safe to Visit Kerala Now?
+Post Pandemic Insights)

 Are there any areas in Costa Rica that are considered more dangerous than others?